thiagohrcosta/actionText-Rails/README.md

 ** May 28 **

-  - Project created with rails
+  - Project created with rails;
+  - Add scaffold;
+  - Add model and controller post;
-  -
+  - Run migrations;
+  - Add CSS and Bootstrap to main pages.